Please note the expanded spending guidelines (described below) allowing for remote/virtual research in 2021.

 CLAS Tinker Field Research Grant awardees shall:

-submit the following items within 30 days of return from the field:
+submit the following items within 30 days of return from the field or use of remote research funds:

 - itemized expense report supported by receipts

-- present their work in a public forum within 9 months of return from the field—options include the CLAS Tinker Colloquium, other University venues (e.g., workshops or departmental brown bag), conferences, symposia, etc.
+- present their work in a public forum within 9 months of the end of the award period—options include the CLAS Tinker Colloquium, other University venues (e.g., workshops or departmental brown bag), conferences, symposia, etc.

 - acknowledge the support of the Center for Latin American Studies and the Tinker Foundation in any publication, film, or other product resulting from supported research